videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-templates-automation/readme.md

 In this tutorial, you'll learn how to:

+- Deploy this app/automation script to your organization.
 - Authenticate your app to Azure AD with the right permissions.
 - Create policy blueprints using conditional access schema.
 - Add new policy blueprint to all your branch offices and subsidiaries in one click.